JelmerT/esp32weatherstation/Firmware/readme.md

 The changes in this repo from the original design:
 - Removed SDS011 PM sensor and replaced by PMS5003 or [PM-E5 (hippocampus)](http://www.topsensor.cn/en/ChanPinZhanShi.html)
 - Adapted project to platform.io
+- prepared parameters for VEML6075 with PTFE window
+- disabled UbiDots